 1 onion, diced

 2 tomatoes, diced

 2-3 pieces of taro, peeled and cut into 2×2-inch cubes

 1 bunch of kangkong (leaves and upper stalks only)

 1 pack of “sinigang” mix (I used tamarind-based) good for 1 liter of soup

 How to :

 Cut fish into serving pieces.
 Set aside.

 Heat oil in a big saucepan or casserole.
 Saute garlic.
-Add onions, chili pepper and tomatoes.
+Add onions, chili and tomatoes.
 Stir until onions are transparent and tomatoes start to crumble.
 Add 1 liter of water and salt or patis.
 Add taro.
 Bring to a boil.
 Simmer until taro is almost tender.
 Add the eggplant and simmer for 5 minutes.
 Pour in the sinigang mix.
 Next, add the fish and simmer for 5-10 minutes, depending on how big your fish pieces are.
 Add kangkong and kamote tops.
 Simmer for another minute then remove from heat and transfer to a serving bowl.
 Serve immediately.